hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-The reason is due to the fact that HNC comes with its default configuration to only propagate the RBAC objects, *roles* and *rolebindings*:
+The reason is due to the fact that HNC comes with its default configuration to only propagate the RBAC objects, i.e., *roles* and *rolebindings*:

 ```shell